Suyogya/AspNetCoreAngular/README.md

 }
 ```

-You can now run the application and it should be able to serve files under `node_modules`
+We can now run the application and it should be able to serve files under `node_modules`

 ## Setting up Angular
 Here I am going to follow Angular Quickstart documentation as closely as possible.